 Again, you’ll get the $100 Global Entry application fee waived if you use any of the following cards:

 I have the 2 above cards.
-The $95 annual fee is waived on both of them for the first year, so you’ll receive Global Entry for truly 100% free, along with a whole bunch of valuable miles if you meet their spending requirement!
+Both has a $95 annual fee but the fee is waived on the United Explorer the first year, so you’ll receive the credit for the Global Entry fee, along with a whole bunch of valuable miles if you meet their spending requirement!

-These cards have significantly higher annual fees, but they also come with superior travel benefits.
+These cards have higher annual fees, but they also come with superior travel benefits.